 Overall, the MP3 appeals to a unique audience.
 These scooters aren’t cheap at $7-11K, but they accomplish their intended purpose quite well.
 They brake extremely well and offer unsurpassed safety over rough or slippery roads.
 They are also extremely fun to drive.
 The 400 and 500 models provide an excellent all around combination of solid power, excellent brakes, stable and easy handling and a great amount of storage, while the MP3 250 provides a way to take the price down a notch for those not needing interstate capability.
 All of the MP3’s are a unique package that is very easy to live with.
 Anyone who can swing the initial purchase price will find these machines to be a joy to live with.

-OWNER REVIEWS (11) - Browse the Piaggio MP3 Owner Reviews REVIEW - Add a Review of Your MP3
+OWNER REVIEWS (12) - Browse MP3 Owner Reviews REVIEW - Add Your Review

 * A blast to drive